Viz-97/Hexaware_RideShare/SQL_Setup-Guide.md

-This README file provides an overview of the project, instructions for installation, usage guidelines, and contribution details.
+This README file provides an overview of the project, instructions for installation, usage guidelines.

 This setup guide provides a simple, minimal configuration for your SQL database, ensuring that the initial users, rides, bookings, and feedback are set up for your application's basic operation.